-Under this rule, the requirement minimum distribution for the year following the year of death of the account owner will be based on the life expectancy of the designated beneficiary.
-If there are multiple beneficiaries, the life expectancy of the one with the shortest life expectancy will be used to compute the payout for the entire account [Reg. §1.401(a)(9) 5, Q&A 7(a)(1)].
+Under this rule, the required minimum distribution for the year following the year of death of the account owner will be based on the life expectancy of the eligible designated beneficiary.
+If there are multiple beneficiaries, the life expectancy of the one with the shortest life expectancy will be used to compute the payout for the entire account [Reg. $\S1.401(a)(9)$ 5, Q&A 7(a)(1)].

-Only individuals may be designated beneficiaries under these rules.
-If even a single beneficiary is not an individual as of the September 30 measuring date described in the following (e.g., a charity or most trusts), the account is treated as having no designated beneficiary, even though there may be individual beneficiaries.
-Without a designated beneficiary, the life expectancy rule described in this section is not available for the account [Reg. §1.409(a)(9) 4, Q&A 3].
+Only individuals may be eligible designated beneficiaries under these rules.
+If even a single beneficiary is not an individual as of the September 30 measuring date described in the following (e.g., a charity or most trusts), the account is treated as having no